 The message was:

-The rest of the story goes like this: When the code was done and program ready for testing, it was Hal who received the first version.
-On 10 January 2009, he downloaded the code and connected to the bitcoin network.
-His computer was the first one to connect to the Satoshi’s network.
+The rest of the story goes like this: When the code was done and the program ready for testing, it was Hal who received the first version.
+On January 10, 2009, he downloaded the code and connected to the Bitcoin network.
+His computer was the first to connect to Satoshi’s network.

 — halfin (@halfin) January 11, 2009

-I think that things happened little differently
+However, I think things happened little differently

-But Hal denied all
+But Hal denied it all

-So, his decision was to lay low.
+So, he decided to lay low.
 And it was for the best.
 Satoshi’s anonymity increases the level of faith in the system.
 He gave the world something extraordinary, a legacy that he could be proud of.
-If Bitcoin succeeds, it’s going to shift the power from governments and corporations to the hands of individuals.
+If Bitcoin succeeds, it’s going to shift power from governments and corporations to the hands of individuals.